-However, after Belarus introduced a five-day visa-free period (that is expected to start in a month or so) for the citizens of 80 countries on condition they arrive through MSQ International Airport, one might start planning up a little trip to one of the Europe’s last off-the-beaten-track spots.
+However, after Belarus introduced a visa-free period (that is expected to start in a month or so) for the citizens of 80 countries on condition they arrive through MSQ International Airport, one might start planning up a little trip to one of the Europe’s last off-the-beaten-track spots.

 Here are a few suggestions on how to spend your time!